OwenWard/MMHP_Latent/README.md

 Latent Space Hawkes Processes for Ranking Interaction Data

-A repo describing the final code to run and analyse the entire latent space Hawkes process procedure.
+A repo describing the final code to run and analyse the entire latent space Hawkes process procedure for [Network Hawkes Process Models for Exploring Latent Hierarchy in Social Animal Interactions](https://arxiv.org/abs/2012.09598)